 Group Size Medium Group

-Hampta pass is located in Himachal Pradesh and trekking starts from Manali.
-On the way you’ll notice the aesthetic places which will make you stare at them.
-The pine forests, rock faces and trees like Maple, Walnut and Oak trees can be found there in abundance.
+Hampta pass is located in Himachal Pradesh and the trek starts from Manali.
+On the pass through aesthetic places which will make you stare at them.
+The pine forests, rock faces and trees like Maple, Walnut and Oak are found there in abundance.

-You will come across serene Hampta River, which looks crystal clear and then you will reach Chikka, this place is covered in lush greenery and is rich in foliage.
-There are all green valleys of Kullu and wide barren lands of Lahaul, these changes in landscapes are ravishing.
+You will come across serene Hampta River, which looks crystal clear.
+The Chikka is covered in lush greenery and is rich in foliage.
+There is all green valley of Kullu and wide barren lands of Lahaul, these changes in landscapes are ravishing.

-The sights keep on changing and you would not find the sudden changes on other treks of same altitude.
+The sights keep on changing and you would not find such amazing and sudden changes on other treks of same altitude.
 The Himalayan birds, waterfalls, varieties of trees and alluring landscapes will make you fall in love with the trails of Hampta Pass.